Family Pursues Medical Malpractice Suit Over Absent Surgeon

 According to the family of a man whose surgery ended badly, lunch was more important to an attending surgeon than finishing a procedure.
 To some in Texas, this tragedy may seem unthinkable.
-Expecting a surgeon to attend the entirety of a surgery is a reasonable demand, and in this case it was against hospital policy and may constitute medical malpractice.
+According to a respected attorney focusing on medical errors in Houston Texas, expecting a surgeon to attend the entirety of a surgery is a reasonable demand, and in this case, it was against hospital policy and may constitute medical malpractice.

 A 72-year-old man went under for surgery that was intended to repair an aortic aneurysm.
 The surgeon who was performing the surgery had recently been in the spotlight for expertise in certain surgical techniques.
 However, those techniques didn’t mean much when he allegedly left to go to a luncheon instead of completing the surgery.
 A lawsuit claims that an assistant was instructed to close up the man’s chest in his place.

 The surgery resulted in substantial complications that put the active grandfather into a vegetative state.
 Shortly after the botched surgery, an anonymous tipster alerted the hospital and family of the victim to the claim that the surgeon never actually finished the surgery.
 As a civil suit against both the hospital and the attending surgeon push forward, the man has remained on life support.